syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 {% endhighlight %}

 {% highlight c# tabtitle="ASP.NET Core" %}
+using Syncfusion.Pdf;
 using Syncfusion.Presentation;
-using Syncfusion.OfficeChartToImageConverter;
-using Syncfusion.Pdf;
 using Syncfusion.PresentationRenderer;
+using System.IO;
 {% endhighlight %}

 {% highlight c# tabtitle="Xamarin" %}
+using Syncfusion.Pdf;
 using Syncfusion.Presentation;
-using Syncfusion.OfficeChartToImageConverter;
-using Syncfusion.Pdf;
 using Syncfusion.PresentationRenderer;
+using System.IO;
 {% endhighlight %}

 {% endtabs %}